FrontendMatter/themekit-vue/README.md

 ## Build

-> Until the initial release is ready, you can build themekit-vue yourself:
+> Until the initial release is ready, you can build themekit-vue yourself.

 ### Prerequisites

-> Our build tool of choice is Webpack.
+Our build tool of choice is Webpack.
 You should have webpack installed globally:

 	npm install -g webpack

-> And the build dependencies:
+And the build dependencies:

 	npm install && bower install

 ### Build

-> Any of the following will create the files dist/themekit.js and dist/themekit.css
+> Any of the following will create the files dist/themekit.js and dist/themekit.css.

 #### Production build

-> Includes minification and several optimizations:
+Includes minification and several optimizations:

 	npm run build

 #### Development build

-> A faster build suited for development, with no optimizations and without minification:
+A faster build suited for development, with no optimizations and without minification:

 	npm run build-dev

 ### Watch

-> Will start an initial development build and then FAST continuous incremental builds:
+Start an initial development build and then FAST continuous incremental builds:

 	npm run dev